 Lululemon Athletica (LULU) Gets a Buy Rating from Needham

-In a report released today, Rick Patel from Needham assigned a Buy rating to Lululemon Athletica (LULU), with a price target of $430.00.
-The company’s shares closed last Thursday at $377.87, close to its 52-week high of $399.90.
+Needham analyst Rick Patel assigned a Buy rating to Lululemon Athletica (LULU) today and set a price target of $430.00.
+The company’s shares closed last Tuesday at $349.80.

-According to TipRanks.com, Patel is a 2-star analyst with an average return of -0.1% and a 38.7% success rate.
+According to TipRanks.com, Patel is a 1-star analyst with an average return of -1.4% and a 39.8% success rate.
 Patel covers the Consumer Goods sector, focusing on stocks such as Columbia Sportswear, Oxford Industries, and Designer Brands.

-Lululemon Athletica has an analyst consensus of Moderate Buy, with a price target consensus of $369.80, which is a -6.0% downside from current levels.
-In a report issued on August 23, Susquehanna also reiterated a Buy rating on the stock with a $426.00 price target.
+Lululemon Athletica has an analyst consensus of Moderate Buy, with a price target consensus of $370.63, representing a 5.6% upside.
+In a report issued on August 27, Merrill Lynch also reiterated a Buy rating on the stock with a $422.00 price target.

 See today’s analyst top recommended stocks >>